 Cochlear takes any breach of these protections seriously.
-Where you believe a breach has occurred, you should raise this with the Group General Counsel.
+Where you believe a breach has occurred, you should raise this with the Group General Counsel (or, if the Group General Counsel is implicated in your concern, with a CLTD Executive Team member or the Cochlear Whistleblower Service).

-If you suffer detriment because a person believes or suspects that you or another person has, proposes to make, could make or may make a report that qualifies for protection under the Corporations Act, you can also seek compensation and other remedies through the courts if you suffer loss, damage or injury because of the disclosure, including if

-Cochlear fails to take reasonable precautions and exercise due diligence to prevent the detrimental conduct.
+If you experience Detrimental Conduct, you can also seek compensation and other remedies through the courts if you suffer loss, damage or injury because of the disclosure, including if Cochlear fails to take reasonable precautions and exercise due diligence to prevent the detrimental conduct.
 You should seek legal advice if you are considering seeking such remedies.